HighlanderLab/toliveira_graphical_ped/README.md

 }
 ```

-3. Load the required packages using the "pacman" package with the following command:
+3. Load the required packages using the `pacman` package with the following command:

 ```
 pacman::p_load(